Skip to content

 Wittgenstein's late masterwork, dismantling centuries of philosophical confusion by tracing how language actually works in everyday use.
 His own repudiation of the Tractatus.

-Cover of The Book of Chuang Tzu
+The Book of Chuang Tzu by Zhuangzi — book cover

 Zhuangzi·300 BC